2011 Active Research Permits

 Principal Investigator: Charles Roman, National Park Service

-Purpose: With sea level rise, marshes increase in vertical elevation and migrate, often landward (Redfield 1965, Morris et al. 2002).
-Under a regime of predicted accelerated rates of sea level rise (Meehl et al. 2007, Frumhoff et al. 2007), the potential for submergence or loss of salt marsh habitat increases (e.g., Orson et al. 1985).
+Purpose: With sea level rise, marshes increase in vertical elevation and often migrate landward (Redfield 1965, Morris et al. 2002).
+With accelerated rates of sea level rise predicted (Meehl et al. 2007, Frumhoff et al. 2007), the potential for submergence or loss of salt marsh habitat increases (e.g., Orson et al. 1985).

-Throughout the northeast region the National Park Service is engaged in long-term monitoring to evaluate vertical marsh elevation change in relation to recent rates of sea level rise and to understand some of the factors or processes that are relevant to salt marsh development and maintenance.
-This monitoring program, employing the Surface Elevation Table and Marker Horizon Method (see Cahoon et al. 1999), is ongoing at Assateague Island (MD), Cape Cod (MA), and Fire Island (NY) National Seashores and Gateway National Recreation Area (NY and NJ).
-In Spring 2010 the SET monitoring program will be initiated at Boston Harbor Islands national park area.
+Throughout the northeast region the National Park Service is engaged in long-term monitoring: both to evaluate vertical marsh elevation change in relation to recent rates of sea level rise, and to understand some of the factors or processes that are relevant to salt marsh development and maintenance.
+This monitoring program, employing the Surface Elevation Table and Marker Horizon Method (see Cahoon et al. 1999), is ongoing at Assateague Island (MD), Cape Cod (MA), Fire Island (NY) National Seashores and Gateway National Recreation Area (NY and NJ), and now Boston Harbor Islands National Recreation Area.

 Location: Calf Island, Peddocks Island, Thompson Island